CT 301: Principles of Cell Analysis

 Schedule Type: Clinical, Lab, Lecture/Lab, Practicum

-CT 414: Cytotechnology Practicum III
+CT 414: Cytology Practicum III

 Clinical internships are assigned in a variety of cytopathology laboratories to provide diversity of the students’ experience.
 Students participate in all phases of diagnostic service work and laboratory functions (pre-analytical, analytical, and post-analytical), which may include continuing education and in-service programs, adjunct diagnostic technologies and attendance at specimen collection procedures.
 Students gain experience in (i) light microscopy, evaluation and reporting of all kind of cytological specimens (conventional, liquid-based cytospin, and cell blocks) and (ii) fluorescent microscopy and other ancillary molecular and immuno diagnostic techniques.
 Participation in ROSE, telepathology, cyto & histo preparatory processes, and the recommendation, application and interpretation of special stains and immunodiagnostic panels is advised per availability in the clinical rotation sites.